|

 Pen Moore

-(1995) Pen Moore was appointed Executive Secretary of the NZICMA in 1953, and
+Pen Moore was appointed Executive Secretary of the NZICMA in 1953,

 and industry.
 Pen retired from his position at the 76th Annual General Meeting